 Note that program accounts are required to be

 max-len is fixed after initial deployment, so any SOL in the program accounts

 If program deployment fails, there will be a hanging intermediate buffer account

 that contains a non-zero balance.
 In order to recoup that balance you may

 resume a failed deployment by providing the same intermediate buffer to a new

 Deployment failures will print an error message specifying the seed phrase needed to recover the generated intermediate buffer's keypair:

 deploy command and specify the buffer:

-The buffer account's authority must be present to close a buffer account, to list all the open buffer accounts that match the default authority:
+The program or buffer account's authority must be present to close an account, to list all the open program or buffer accounts that match the default authority: